Poln4/hnyproject.github.io/README.md

 # hnyproject.github.io
 Nai-Yun's Project

-This is a blog proyect for Nai-Yun, how will write reviews in Chinese, English and Spanish.
+This is a blog proyect for Nai-Yun, who will write reviews in Chinese, English and Spanish.